Army of the Elbe: Course of War

 The Army of the Elbe was one of the three columns attacking Austria.
 The Army of the Elbe was very close to the First Army, commanded by Prince Friedrich Karl of Prussia; who commanded all attacks.
 The two field armies lacked supplies but still were victorious in its battles.
-On the 16th of June, they started the invasion of the Kingdom of Saxony after the Saxon Army had retreated to Bohemia.
+On 16 June they started the invasion of the Kingdom of Saxony after the Saxon Army had retreated to Bohemia.
 The Battle of Königgrätz was started by Elbe Army's offensive to Dresden.
 They were the first to get attacked during the battle.
 However General von Bittenfeld did not order a main attack against the Austrians.